scholz-lab/GlowTracker/README.md

         ```bash
         glowtracker
         ```
-    - If you have installed by cloning the package and running them locally
+    - If you have installed it by cloning the package and running them locally
         ```bash
         python glowtracker/__main__.py
         ```

 ### Device Setup
 #### Stage
-In `glowtracker.ini`, specify the connection `port` name to your Stage.
+In **Settings > Stage > Stage serial port**, specify the connection port name to your Stage.
 In Windows, this is usually `port = COM3`.
-In Linux, usually `port = /dev/ttyUSB0`
+And `/dev/ttyUSB0` for Linux.

 #### Camera
-In `glowtracker.ini`, specify the path to your pylon default camera setting `default_settings`.
-This is a `.pfs` file that can be obtained from the `pylon Viewer` software that you have downloaded.
+In **Settings > Camera > Default camera settings**, specify the path to your pylon default camera setting.
+This is a `.pfs` file that can be obtained from the [pylon Viewer](https://www.baslerweb.com/en/software/pylon/pylon-viewer/) software that you have downloaded.

 ## GUI overview
 <img alt="annotated GUI" src="glowtracker/images/gui_annotation.png" width="1250">